Trams in Perth

 The Perth tramway network served Perth, the capital city of Western Australia, from 1899 until 1958.
-The network was initially run by a private company but was taken over by the state government in 1913.
-From a single line along Hay Street, the network expanded north as far as Osborne Park, east as far as Welshpool, south as far as Como, and west as far as Claremont.
+The network was initially run by a private company, but was taken over by the state government in 1913.
+From a single line along Hay Street, the network expanded northeast as far as Osborne Park, east as far as Welshpool, south as far as Como, and west as far as Claremont.
 The tramways were gradually replaced by buses after World War II.

-The port city of Fremantle and surrounds was served by a separate, non-connected network.
+The port city of Fremantle and surrounds were served by a separate, non-connected network.

 History

 Horse tram

 According to one source, the central city terminus of the short lived horse tramway was the General Post Office, which was then located within the Treasury Building, at the corner of St Georges Terrace and Barrack Street.
 The outlying terminus was said by the same source to be in East Perth.
 However, it now seems that there was never a horse tram provided for the carriage of passengers in Perth.